mbabynames search ✿

 Hollis Oliver

-Hollis translates to "noble and strong".
+Hollis translates to "near the holly".
 Oliver to "olive tree".
 Together they create a full-name meaning with real texture.
 Hollis is 2 syllables.
 Oliver at 3 adds length and rhythm.

 Hollis Henry